Skip to Content

 ambrosia recipe

-I share how to cut a pineapple hack here if you want to buy a fresh one.
+If you want to cut a pineapple with a fresh one you could, into small pieces though.
 Yes canned works but during the summertime it is better to cut it from fresh.

 • Pineapple – I like tidbits rather than chunks (drained but keep about 1/4 c. of the juice to add to your recipe)